grab/swift-leak-check/README.md

 # Swift Leak Checker

-A tool that can detect potential memory leak caused by strongly captured `self` in `escaping` closure
+A framework, a command-line tool that can detect potential memory leak caused by strongly captured `self` in `escaping` closure

 <img src=images/leakcheck_sample.png width=800/>